rillyaa/rillyaa/README.md

 </h3>

 <h2 align="center">
-I'm a 2nd year Informatics Engineering/Computer Science Student 💻!
+I'm a 2nd year Informatics / Computer Science Student 💻!
 </h2>

 I really like things related to software development, like web development.
 I like static thinking, and of course willing to face unexpected problems and always improve my programming skills and armed with logic.
 I am interested in the Frontend Developer role.
 Not closing the possibility, I also really like things that are very unexpected 🙌.